 Sometimes a home might require a renovation once it’s discovered that it’s not selling.
 Taking the home off the market, completing the renovations, and then relisting is a good route to take as there shouldn’t be too much construction going on when showing the home.

-- Marketing – Aside from pricing the home correctly, marketing a home is almost equally as important.
+Aside from pricing the home correctly, marketing a home is almost equally as important.
 It’s possible the agent didn’t take good pictures or write a good description.
 Maybe their social media strategy is outdated and not up to par with modern agents.
-Many factors come into play when marketing a home properly and sometimes taking the home off the market and relisting it with a fresh “brand image” can benefit the seller.
+Many factors come into play when marketing a home properly.
+Sometimes taking the home off the market and relisting it with a fresh “brand image” can benefit the seller.

 Once the days on market creeps up above the local markets average, then it immediately falls into the lower 50th percentile.
 This can affect how a buyer perceives the home.